When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Discover the traditional kingdoms on Uganda’s White Nile, meet the communities who live along its banks, and experience the rainforests and savannas along its journey through Uganda.
 During this nine-day trip, you'll learn about the local history and legends of the Nile—the story beyond the explorers.

-The cost of this trip is $4,435, based on double occupancy.
+The cost of this trip is $4,860 ($8,090 if taking the gorilla trekking extension), based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $460 ($800 if taking the gorilla trekking extension).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 This tour is fairly active; travelers should be reasonably fit and feel comfortable walking three to four miles each day, and remaining on their feet for long periods of time.
 Several parts of the tour involve some longer walks, including on uneven ground, as well as boat rides.

 You should plan to arrive by 4 p.m. on Friday, May 22, and depart after 5 p.m. on Saturday, May 30, unless extending your stay to join either the three-day safari or gorilla trekking trip.
 (Email us for additional details.)